Among challenges, it’s a pretty good one to have — how to top what’s been generously deemed a success.

 Our design team reports that this project — in terms of production — was probably the most complicated several of them have ever worked on.
 They began with CAD drawings from the renovation’s architects, which needed to be scaled and simplified before being translated into perspective levels for the pop-up.
 Our team made several paper mock-ups (only two of which are shown in this post) at various levels of complexity to make sure the dimensions were right and that the pop-up would work.
 Over the course of a few weeks, several versions were developed and assessed by TOKY, the printer, and the project’s laser die-cutter to ensure the structural integrity of the paper.
 After printing (2-color offset), we sent flat sheets off to be laser die-cut.
 Once those were finished, they still needed to be scored, folded, glued, assembled, and stuffed before mailing.

 The Central to Your World Gala will be held at the restored Library on November 17.
 Due to significant interest in the event, all ticket reservations are now being placed on a waiting list.
-Library staff anticipate that a limited number of $1,000 Patron-level tickets will be available by the end of the month.
+Library staff anticipates that a limited number of $1,000 Patron-level tickets will be available by the end of the month.

 Our thanks to our Library friends for yet another special project.
 TOKY has been a major supporter of the Library since this Campaign’s inception, and we are proud to have increased our support during this transformative year.